jorgeyza/my-portfolio/README.md

 pnpm dev
 ```

+Made with Astro.
 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 ## 🧞 Commands